bbauska/W3Cx-5of5/README.md

   alt="The Best Way to Learn JavaScript." />
 </p>

-In this section, I propose that you look at a small example without understanding the details, and try to tweak it.
+<p>In this section, I propose that you look at a small example without
+understanding the details, and try to tweak it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 95.
 (70) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">